stefc2017/degree-planner/README.md

   -- Splash - shows startup screen

 - comp3350.degree_planner.tests
-  contain unit tests for methods / classes in the above packages each test package corresponds to the package of the same name (above) also contains AllTests.java, which can be used to run all unit tests
+  contains unit tests for methods / classes in the above packages each test package corresponds to the package of the same name (above) also contains AllTests.java, which can be used to run all unit tests